emilavara/codesandbox-client/README.md

 </p>

 # CodeSandbox Desktop Client

-This is an unofficial CodeSandbox desktop client created through electron.js.
+codesandbox-client is an unofficial <a href="https://electronjs.org">Electron</a>-based <a href="https://codesandbox.io">CodeSandbox</a> desktop app for Windows, macOS and Linux.

 ***